Metadata Schemas

 This section allows you to decide whether or not to show the Metadata Schema in the HTML source code of the page.
 By default, this value is Yes meaning that all sections and fields will appear in the HTML source code.

-Please note that metadata does not automatically appear within the HTML source code of a page, unless your Design includes the Metadata design area.
+Please note that metadata does not automatically appear within the HTML source code of a page, unless your Design includes the Metadata design area or the %asset_frontend_metadata% keyword.
 For more information on this design area, refer to the Designs manual.

 Usage Screen

-By default, if the Metadata Schema has not been used on any assets, no information will appear on the screen, as shown in the figure above.
-Once the Metadata Schema has been used on an asset, the information shown in the figure below will appear.
+If the Metadata Schema has not been used on any assets, no information will appear on the screen.
+Once the Metadata Schema has been used on an asset, the information shown in the example below will appear.

 Sections